inkle/ink/Documentation/RunningYourInk.md

 In Unity, we recommend using your own component class to wrap `Ink.Runtime.Story`.
 The runtime **ink** engine has been designed to be reasonably general purpose and have a simple API.
 We also recommend wrapping rather than inheriting from `Story`, so that you can expose to your game only the functionality that you need.

-Often when designing the flow for your game, the sequence of interactions between the player and the story may not precisely match the way the **ink** is evaluted.
+Often when designing the flow for your game, the sequence of interactions between the player and the story may not precisely match the way the **ink** is evaluated.
 For example, with a classic choose-your-own-adventure type story, you may want to show multiple lines (paragraphs) of text and choices all at once.
 For a visual novel, you may want to display one line per screen.

 Additionally, since the **ink** engine outputs lines of plain text, it can be effectively used for your own simple sub-formats.
 For example, for a dialog based game, you could write: